hasahmed/shape_game_cpp/README.md

 ### A Simple Game

-You can download the example project (doesn't exist yet)
+You can check out the simple SHMUP game here https://github.com/hasahmed/shapegame-example The compilation instructions are the same as you'll find in the [Quickstart](#quickstart)

 <a name="downloads"><a/>